deathworlders/online/content/books/deathworlders/chapter-26-blood-ash.md

 “So why do you need humans?”
 Ash asked, clearly getting tired of repeating herself.

-“Because the most important part of *One’*s protection is that no member of the Hierarchy knows where its physical layer is.”
+“Because the most important part of *One’s* protection is that no member of the Hierarchy knows where its physical layer is.”
 Six explained.
 “And doing what we intend to do will require us to access the physical medium that stores the seed algorithms from which it is compiled, and effect alterations.”

 Ash’s lips parted in batant incredulity.
 “How in the - do you have *any* idea where it is?”